Jeep Grand Wagoneer (WS): History

 Jeep had been continually attempting to redesign the Wagoneer since the mid-1990s with various proposals.
 In January 2011, Sergio Marchionne, CEO of Fiat S.p.A. and later Fiat Chrysler Automobiles (FCA), announced at his press conference at the North American International Auto Show in Detroit that the name "Grand Wagoneer" would be relaunched as a new SUV built on the same platform as the Jeep Grand Cherokee and the Dodge Durango.
 On September 2, 2013, Chrysler announced that they would delay production until 2015 to allow the Dodge Durango to find an audience but at the same time would use the Grand Wagoneer concept as a basis for a full-size luxury SUV that would compete against the Cadillac Escalade and Lincoln Navigator, whose redesigns went on sale in 2014.

 On June 9, 2015, FCA announced that it would unveil a new version of the full-sized Grand Wagoneer at its dealers' convention on August 25, 2015.
 In August 2015, however, FCA announced that the production of the upcoming Grand Cherokee replacement would be delayed into 2018 and was scheduled to be built at Warren Truck Assembly.
 On October 18, 2016, Jeep released teaser photos of the Grand Wagoneer, which indicated that it would be based on the third generation Durango and introduced as a 2019 model.
 The plan was delayed again in March 2017.

 On December 5, 2019, spy shots surfaced of FCA testing a Wagoneer using a Ram 1500 body on frame SUV.
 Due to the 2020 COVID-19 pandemic, FCA delayed the start of production by at least three months and was expected to debut this full-size version in early 2021 as a 2022 model.

 On September 3, 2020, Jeep presented the Grand Wagoneer concept, which foreshadowed the next Grand Wagoneer marketed in 2021.
 The SUV is distinguished by a massive silhouette with oblong headlights and a multi-hole grille.
 A characteristic feature is the lack of Jeep-branded markings on the body and in the passenger compartment in favor of badges with the model name.
 Production models of the Wagoneer were revealed on March 11, 2021.
 The first models were expected to ship later in the year, with general dealership availability starting October 2021.

 On July 3, 2023, the Grand Wagoneer was launched in the Middle East.

-In October 2025, Jeep announced that the Wagoneer would be phased out by 2026, making the 2025 model year its final iteration, while production of the Grand Wagoneer will continue.
+2026 Facelift

+In October 2025, Jeep unveiled the facelifted Grand Wagoneer.
+Every model was renamed "Grand Wagoneer", absorbing the previous standalone Wagoneer line.
+Models now also featured "Jeep" branding on the outside, as plans to turn Wagoneer into a sub-brand were scrapped.
+The front-end was also redesigned, with a new grille and headlights.
+In addition, all chrome trim was switched over to silver metallic trim on the Grand Wagoneer.